ljy-zju/Tac2Structure/README.md

 We are still working on improving the performance and reliability of our codes.
 For any technical issues, please contact me via email Junyuan Lu < junyl@zju.edu.cn >.

-If you use any code of this repo in your academic research, **please cite our paper**:
+If you use any code of this repo in your academic research, **please cite our paper** (Accepted for publication in IEEE Robotics And Automation Letters):

 Junyuan Lu, Zeyu Wan, Yu Zhang.
 "Tac2Structure: Object Surface Reconstruction Only through Multi Times Touch."